Alexandria, Louisiana: History

 Following the Civil War, all public records in Alexandria had been destroyed.
 On September 29, 1868, the city was granted a new charter with a government consisting of a Mayor, Treasurer, and Justice of the Peace.
 Nine aldermen represented the four wards of the city – two from each ward and one elected at-large.

 In 1912, the Lawrason Act established Alexandria municipal government in a strong mayor format, where the mayor was also the Commissioner of Public Health and Safety (Police, Fire, Sanitation).
 There were separate Commissioners of Streets and Parks and Finance and Utilities, elected citywide.
 Those positions were discontinued in 1977.

 Today

 Alexandria has a mayoral-council system of government.
 The Mayor serves as the executive branch of the local government.
-The current Mayor - Jeff Hall (politician) - was elected in November 2018, succeeding long-time Mayor Jacques Roy, who had held the office since 2006.

 The City Council serves as the legislative branch.
 The five districts of the city are represented on the council; in addition there are two council members elected to serve as at-large representatives of the city.

 The Alexandria Court has a limited jurisdiction, consisting of the citizens of Wards 1, 2 and 8 in Rapides Parish.
 Within those boundaries the court has the power to hear and decide both criminal and civil cases, rule in civil cases and hand down judgment for punishment in criminal cases.

-Area politics

-Overall, the people of the Alexandria area tend to be conservative.
-Even though the majority typically elects Republicans in national elections, they vote for Democrats in local elections, many of which are not contested by the GOP.